 ● The forms are packed with content, likely creating a sensory overload for the reader.

-● The use of excessive hierarchy creates visual iritance.
+● The use of excessive hierarchy creates visual irritant.

 A handful of design decisions were made to simplify and expedite the form filling process

-After research, planning, and evaluation, I oriented my redesign objectives as following:
+After research, planning, and evaluation, I oriented my redesign objectives as follows:

 ● Separating forms for different parties